DataDog/puppet-datadog-agent/README.md

 Reporting
 ---------
-Ensure `dogapi-rb` is available on your system as explained earlier.
+Ensure the `dogapi` gem is available on your system as explained earlier.

 To enable reporting of changes to the Datadog timeline, enable the report processor on your Puppet master, and enable reporting for your clients.
 The clients send a run report after each check-in back to the master.